ujoni/shortcuts2/README.md

   `Focusable` components when they are not focused.)

 ### Known issues:
 - Refreshing the page twice will disable all current shortcuts.
 I am sure there is some resource reconstruction going on which I am not aware of.
 Probably an easy fix.
+- Server-side does not have reliable understanding about whether a component has focus or not.
+This makes it fairly impossible to have code like
+`if (component isntanceof Focusable && hasFocus(component)) consumeEvent(e);`